 Career line: 1,399 games, .298/.383/.419, 87 HR, 618 RBIs

 DiMaggio easily locks down the No. 3 spot in our hypothetical lineup, thanks to a bat that could hold its own in the shadow of both his older brother, Joe, and his Red Sox teammate Ted Williams.
 DiMaggio was voted to seven All-Star Games, compiled a 34-game hitting streak in 1949 and still ranks among the Red Sox's top 10 hitters in base hits, doubles, walks and runs scored.
 Only four players tallied more hits than DiMaggio from 1940-52, and author David Halberstram called DiMaggio the most underrated player of his era in his famous book The Summer of '49.
+A third brother, Vince, also enjoyed a productive 10-year career as a center fielder, making All-Star squads with the 1943 and '44 Pirates.

 Honorable mention: Vince DiMaggio